PermutaTriangle/Permuta/README.md

 >>> random_perm = Perm.random(7)
 ```

-You can visualize a perm.
+You can visualize a perm using matplotlib/seaborn:

 ```python
 >>> import matplotlib.pyplot as plt